leongersing/ruby_buddha_ios_blog_source/readme.md

 just remember that at some point if you feel like you're swimming against the current, or re-inventing the wheel, that's probably a sign that you are!

+## BUT WHAT ABOUT THE REST OF CRUD?!

+Oh, you didn't notice?
+Core Data took care of the rest of that for us.
+Go ahead and swipe an article in the list of articles...
+DELETE!
+Try selecting an article from the list, make a few changes and click save.
+UPDATED!
+It really is an amazing little framework and when you need to produce data/service driven apps quickly tools like Xcode, Interface Builder and the Cocoa frameworks go a long way to get you up and running quickly.
+The innovated ideas and breakthrough user experience?
+That's all you!

+## That's it for now...

 That's a quick view of creating a small iPad blogging app.
 Perhaps you'd like to add some Tags or a search feature?
+Questions?
+Concerns?
+Wanna share your blog app?
-Post a comment, I'd love to see what you come up with.
+Go ahead and post a comment, I'd love to see what you come up with.
 If you'd like to download the source code for this article, fork it from [github.com](https://github.com/leongersing/ruby_buddha_ios_blog_source)